Crewe fire: Beechmere incident commander 'saved lives'

 Elderly people would have died in a blaze at a retirement complex without a fire chief's "swift and decisive actions".

-About 150 residents were evacuated from the Beechmere residential apartments in Crewe when the fire took hold.
+About 150 residents were evacuated in the fire at Beechmere residential apartments in Crewe.

 Decisions made by the incident commander, who was first at the scene on Thursday, "undoubtedly saved lives", according to the fire service.

 Investigators are to examine how the blaze was able to spread so rapidly.

 Cheshire Fire and Rescue Service said it was not thought to have been arson.

 The incident commander chose to override a "stay put" policy at the premises, which would have required residents to remain in their apartments and be evacuated on a phased basis.